MerinRose123/minimal_python_flask_app_with_celery/README.md

 ### Prerequisites
 * The redis server should be up and running in port 6379.

-* The application is compatible with python 3.8.5
+* Python should be installed in the system.
+The application is compatible with python 3.8.5

 ### Setting up virtual environment